yuusoft-org/jempl/README.md

 The library will try to throw errors whenever an invalid expression is encountered.
 The library will try to give as much information as possible when an error occurs.

+## Alternative libraries

+If you are looking for a more battle tested and feature rich library, we recommend [json-e](https://github.com/json-e/json-e).

+We were using `json-e` before, and the reason we decided to build our own library was because of following limitations with `json-e`:

+* Unclear error messages.
+When my templating had an error, it was hard for me to understand where the error was coming from.
+* No support for custom functions.
+We needed custom functions to transform data in arbitrary ways for maximum flexibility.
+* Conditional statements lacked a `if, elseif, else` functionality. `$switch` came close, but it allows only one truthy condition.